dev4press/gd-forum-manager-for-bbpress/readme.txt

 Yes.
 The POT file is provided as a base for translation.
 Translation files should go into languages directory.

 == Upgrade Notice ==
-= 1.1 =
+= 1.2 =
-Many styling improvements and updates.
+Few updates and improvements.

 == Changelog ==
+= 1.2 - 2020.08.14 =
+* Edit: improved plugin dashboard displaying list of actions
+* Edit: d4pLib 3.2

 = 1.1 - 2020.06.24 =
 * New: responsive styling for the bulk toolbar
 * New: option to always show controls on small screens